 26.M.2.
-Of this amount of time, a maximum of 15 working days in any calendar year shall be granted as military training leave with pay, which shall not be charged as any part of paid time off or other compensatory leave.
+Of this amount of time, a maximum of the equivalent of 3 weeks of work on the employee's regular work schedule in any calendar year shall be granted as military training leave with pay, which shall not be charged as any part of paid time off or other compensatory leave.